 - 1. This section lists the instructions that an official (normally the Field Judge or Line Judge) gives to the ball persons before the game.
 Under some circumstances it may be appropriate to delay the kickoff until this is done.
-Under circumstances that are clearly due to the home team's mismanagement, it also may be appropriate to penalise the home team (Rule 3-4-1-b and BAFA Rule 13-5-3). - 2.
+Under circumstances that are clearly due to the home team's mismanagement, it also may be appropriate to penalise the home team (Rule 3-4-1-b). - 2.
 Introduce yourself to the ball persons before the game.
 Note their names.
 Stress to them the importance of their job. - 3.
 Appoint one ball person to be responsible for each sideline.
 In addition each ball person should be made responsible for the end line to their left (when facing the field) in field goal and try situations. - 4.
-Instruct the ball persons that if the ball becomes dead out of bounds, or in bounds outside the 9-yard marks, they are to give a ball as quickly as possible to the nearest requesting official.
+Instruct the ball persons that if the ball becomes dead out of bounds, or in bounds outside the nine-yard marks, they are to give a ball as quickly as possible to the nearest requesting official.
+Normally, on an incomplete pass this will be the wing official and on other plays the deep wing official.
 If the dead ball goes out of bounds, or is dead because of an incomplete pass, the ball person should then retrieve it.
 If the dead ball is in bounds the ball person should wait with the Coverer until it is no longer required and then take it off the field. - 5.
 Instruct the ball persons that they must keep up with the play at all times, normally staying near the position of the wing official on their side of the field.
-On each play, they should start just to the Team A side of the wing official or mid-way between the wing official and deep official.
+On each play, they should start just to the Team A side of the wing official or mid-way between the wing official and deep wing official.